ILESKOV/LeskoDEX/README.md

 ```
 truffle migrate --reset --network goerli
 ```
-To do some interctions exchange have script for fill some orders until exchange is not live-traded.
+To do some interactions exchange have script for fill some orders until exchange is not live-traded.
 Run
 ```
 npm run seed-exchange
 ```